Money eBook for understanding personal finance and investments.

 • Why investment advisors have so many different opinions on how money should be managed.

-• The real reason why some financial advisors always say life insurance company products (e.g., insurance and annuities) are the answer to everything.
+• The real reason why some financial advisors always say life insurance company products (e.g., whole life insurance and annuities) are the answer to everything.

 • Why your financial planner always wants to talk about trusts and estate planning.

-• What estate planning is, and what the deals are now that the Jan '13 revisions pretty much wiped out the whole industry forever.
+• What estate planning is, and what the deals are after the Jan '13 revisions.

 • Which financial products pay financial advisors the most (which tells why they keep talking about them instead of products that will benefit you the most).